Intermediate Swimming Lesson 4

 ✔︎ Tuck Float

-• Take a deep breath and tip forward until the face is in the water.
+- Take a deep breath and gently tip forward so your face goes into the water.

 Teaching Points